NEWS

 ABOUT US

-JAPAN FORM presents carefully curated items of modern Japanese aesthetics and craftsmanship, as seen through the lens of Hironori Tsukue.
+JAPAN FORM presents carefully curated works of modern Japanese aesthetics and craftsmanship, as seen through the lens of Hironori Tsukue and his partner, Reiko Tsukue.

-JAPAN FORM proudly serves as the exclusive European distributor of Tobimatsu's products.
-Each lampshade is meticulously handcrafted and made to order.
+As our first offering, we are delighted to present porcelain lampshades by the esteemed artist Hirotaka TOBIMATSU.
+JAPAN FORM proudly serves as the exclusive European distributor of Tobimatsu’s lampshades.
+Each piece is meticulously handcrafted and made to order.

-"After studying product design in Japan, my fascination with Nordic design led me to Sweden, where I immersed myself in interior and furniture design.
-My life and experiences in Sweden have provided me with a fresh perspective on Japan and a new appreciation for its culture.
-Simultaneously, I've discovered deep-seated similarities between Japan and Scandinavia.
-These include a sincere appreciation for objects of everyday use and their craftsmanship, a pursuit of comfort and beauty, and a commitment to creating objects of lasting value.
-With this in mind, my aim is to promote creative Japanese craftsmanship and design for international lifestyles.
+"After studying product design in Japan, my fascination with Nordic design drew me to Sweden, where I immersed myself in interior and furniture design.
+Living in Sweden has given me a fresh perspective on Japan and deepened my appreciation for its culture.
+Along the way, I’ve uncovered striking similarities between Japan and Scandinavia: a genuine appreciation for everyday objects and their craftsmanship, a pursuit of comfort and beauty, and a dedication to creating lasting value.
+With this vision, I aim to promote innovative Japanese craftsmanship and design for global living."

 Hironori Tsukue